 - Write your own custom server-side functions in Lua.

-- Write your own Valkey module using the modules API or check out the community-supported modules.
+- Write your own Valkey module using the modules API or check out the modules.